-Talking to coaching staff and other athletes (who I would look up to and think were so much better than me), and finding out they were once hugging walls, crashing out of turns and well, being human, really put things into perspective for me.
+Talking to coaching staff and other athletes (who I would look up to and think we're so much better than me), and finding out they were once hugging walls, crashing out of turns and well, being human, really put things into perspective for me.

 Communication is key, talking to someone and telling them how you feel and what’s going on in your mind can often leave you feeling less “broken”.
 It can be a great source of hope when things feel hopeless.
 I found it so reassuring talking to other gardai, or other athletes and they all say the same.
-They worried like I did, they looked up to others like I do and they all said they just wound themselves up.
+They worried as I did, they looked up to others like I do and they all said they just wound themselves up.

-Sometimes you may feel that what you’re going through in life is taking grasp of you, and that you may need help to understand what’s going on.
-This may be the time to speak to a professional – someone who is trained in giving you the ability of understanding, coping and moving on from your difficulties.
+Sometimes you may feel that what you’re going through in life is taking grasp of you and that you may need help to understand what’s going on.
+This may be the time to speak to a professional – someone who is trained in giving you the ability to understanding, coping and moving on from your difficulties.
 That’s why I urge anyone who is under a lot of pressure to reach out and speak to someone.

 MyMind is an incredible example of an organisation that is there to provide accessible, affordable mental health services to people who need it, and they believe fast intervention is key.
-To tackle the problem before crisis point ever occurs.
+To tackle the problem before the crisis point ever occurs.

 I believe in them, they work as hard on providing this service as I do when I train.